azonictechnophile/Nextcloud_CoreOS/README.md

-# Install Nextcloud Stable with Nginx + Database (MariaDB/PostgreSQL/SQLite) + Encryption (Let's Encrypt Certificate/Self-signed) + Portainer, Office, and Adminer on Fedora Core OS.
+# Install Nextcloud Stable with Nginx + Database (MariaDB/PostgreSQL/SQLite) + Encryption (Let's Encrypt Certificate/Self-signed) + Portainer, Office, and Adminer on Fedora Core OS with SELinux Enforcing.

 This is for a relatively handfree install of Nextcloud with Nginx and other options on Fedora CoreOS only.
 This script is designed with the installation of Nextcloud on its own VM without other containers.